 Read my full guide to scuba diving in Hawaii!

 Pro divers find Molokini irresistible.
 While beginners or amateurs prefer to remain within the crater while diving or snorkeling, experienced tourists go beyond in search of exclusive marine creatures.

 The reefs drop off gently, and with the help of the currents, you can traverse further out to get a taste of the sea around.
 Divers can witness the vibrant coral reefs and the diverse marine life by swimming out of the sheltered arms of the crater.

 When you are looking for your Molokini snorkeling tour, you might pick one that also includes a stop at Turtle Town.

-You can find the best places to snorkel in Maui and see Hawaiian sea turtles is Turtle Town.
+You can find the best places to snorkel in Maui and see Hawaiian sea turtles in Turtle Town.
 It’s a long stretch of coastline extending from Nahuna Point to Black Sand Beach in the district of Makena.

 Maluaka is a beautiful beach.
 It is less frequented.
 The Haleakala Mountain shields the beach from the trade winds, making it safe and also conducive to plenty of water activities.
 The undisturbed sea is ideal for boating, fishing, swimming, and snorkeling.

-The coral reefs also start at this point and as you slowly go into the water, you will find turtles.
-They swim in the shallow water and you can enjoy the rare experience of swimming with them.
+The coral reefs also start at this point, and as you slowly go into the water, you will find turtles.
+They swim in the shallow water, and you can enjoy the rare experience of swimming with them.